timurb/rest-idem/README.md

 4. Watch the diff in the output.

 TODOs:
-* Write unit tests for the module (no idea how to do that)
 * Confirm that the behaviour is desired and add the real REST requests for HTTP endpoint